 Regulatory Compliance for Cold Chain Logistics

-The Label Solution: Tamper-evident tape on pallet wrap or security labels on clamshell containers are recognized mitigation strategies to prevent “intentional adulteration” during transit.
+Food Safety Modernization Act (FSMA): Utilizing tamper-evident tape on pallet wrap is a federally recognized mitigation strategy to prevent “intentional adulteration” during transit.

 How to Implement Tamper-Evident Labeling in Cold Chain Logistics